Article

 Understanding ESG regulations and frameworks

-Key ESG regulations you should know
+The sustainability and ESG regulations you should know about

 Corporate Sustainability Reporting Directive (CSRD)

-• January 1, 2025: Any company meeting the two of the three following criteria be required to track and collect ESG data under the CSRD directive: 250 employees, €50 million in revenues, or €25 million in balance sheet (reporting year 2026)
+• January 1, 2025: Any company meeting two of the three following criteria will be required to track and collect ESG data under the CSRD directive: 250 employees, €50 million in revenues, or €25 million in balance sheet (reporting year 2026)

 • January 1, 2026: Effective date for a law that will require most SMEs (10-250 employees) to commence their reporting (reporting year 2027)